-The Foundation: Introduction to a Person-Centred Approach to Death and Dying is a five-day course.
-It forms Part I of the 20-day Diploma in The Living Well Dying Well Person-Centred Approach to Death and Dying.
-The Foundation may also be taken as a stand-alone course.
-All learners receive a CPD (Continuous Professional Development) certificate on completion of the five days.
-Further dates for courses in East Sussex (2) and South West (1) being held in the Autumn will be published later.
+The Foundation Course: Introduction to a Person-Centred Approach to Death and Dying.
+The Foundation training may be taken as a stand-alone course or be taken as Part I of the Diploma in The Living Well Dying Well Person-Centred Approach to Death and Dying.
+All learners receive a CPD (Continuous Professional Development) certificate on completion.
+Dates for our Foundation courses have been disrupted because of Covid restrictions but will be published here when we are able to reschedule.

-The Foundation course is a five-day course and the first part of the 20-day Diploma in The Living Well Dying Well Person-Centred Approach to Death and Dying, a Crossfields Institute endorsed quality mark programme.
+The Foundation course may be taken as a 5-day face to face course; a blended course of 3 days face to face + 4 on-line sessions; or a 10-session on-line training.
+It is first part of the Diploma course in The Living Well Dying Well Person-Centred Approach to Death and Dying, which is a Crossfields Institute endorsed quality mark programme.

-Booking a place represents a commitment to attend each of the 5 days of the course booked, which involves two blocks (3 and 2 days) some weeks apart to allow for reflection after the first three days of the course.
+Booking a place represents a commitment to attend the every day or session of the course booked.
+The 5-day face to face course involves two blocks of 3 and 2 days, some weeks apart to allow for reflection after the first three days of the course.
 Before booking a place please ensure that you can commit to all dates and keep them free of other commitments.
 It is important that you complete the course in one cohort as it is experiential learning.

 The Foundation course explores many of the issues in relation to death, dying and the end of life of which, as citizens, we all should be aware.
 Learners may take the Foundation as a stand-alone CPD course to become more knowledgeable and aware of the emotional, psychological, practical and socio-legal aspects of death and dying in support of family or friends or as a volunteer.
 All learners receive a CPD (Continuous Professional Development) certificate on completion of the five days.

-The course is an introduction to LWDW’s person-centred approach to being with death and dying, and the first part of the whole Diploma course, which is split into Parts II and III.
-Learners can complete an assignment to progress onto Parts II and III of the Diploma course.
+The course is an introduction to LWDW’s person-centred approach to being with death and dying, and the first part of the whole Diploma course.
+Learners can complete an assignment to progress onto the Diploma course.

 Themes covered in the Foundation Course include: